magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

   -n, --nrepl REPL          Set nREPL server parameters e.g. "{:port 3001, :bind "0.0.0.0"}" to REPL.
 ```

-Aside from the `handler` option, we are interested at the
+In addition to the `handler` option, we are interested in the
 `resource-root` option as well.
 At the moment we're not interested in
 configuring the `init` and the `cleanup` options.
 While developing, we
-also want to set the `reload` option to `true` to reload any modified
+also want to set the `reload` option to `true` in order to reload any modified
-server side namespace on each incoming request.
+server side namespaces.

 ### build.boot